If you are not making money while sleeping then you will end up working till you die.

 Compare this with the personal income tax slab rate where you are at taxed at 30% for income exceeding 10 lakhs.

-Besides, you shall be exempted from the long term capital gains tax if you chose to invest the capital gains
+Besides, you shall be exempted from the long-term capital gains tax if you chose to invest the capital gains

-- Construction of residential property within a period of 3 years from date of sale of property
+- Construction of residential property within a period of 3 years from the date of sale of property

 Lastly, I don’t want to comment on the rate of growth of your real estate asset’s value.
 You may lose your money if invested in the wrong property or even right property when selected at the wrong time.